Winner of the RHS Award of Garden Merit

-Alternatively, sow as above and place in a cold frame or sheltered part of the garden in autumn and let nature take its course – germination will begin in spring.
-Remember to protect pots from wildlife!
-I personally find this a very reliable and easy way to germinate seeds.
+Alternatively, sow as above, seal in a polythene bag and place in a cold frame or sheltered part of the garden and let nature take its course as the seasons change.